 There is a better way!

 When thinking about paying down debt, consider the other options you have for the money first.
 Once you pay down a loan you lose the option to invest that money in the stock market.
 (Or, in yourself!)
 You should compare the expected rate of return on the investments available to you before you choose to pay off a debt, particularly lower rate loans like a mortgage or a subsidized undergraduate loan.

-To make that a little more real, imagine you have $32,000 of undergrad student loans at 5.4% (this is pretty much the average) and just landed your first job out of college.
+To make that a little more real, imagine you have $32,000 of undergrad student loans (this is pretty much the average) and just landed your first job out of college.
 You're making enough to pay an extra $500 toward your student loans each month.
 Should you do it?
 Historically, (and in spite of what most Personal Finance for Millennials books will tell you) the odds are in your favor if you don't!
-The optimally prudent strategy here is to invest the money and enjoy the difference between the interest you're paying and the return you're earning in the market.
+The optimally prudent strategy here is to invest the money and enjoy the difference between the interest you're paying and the return you're likely to earn in the market.